dunnkers/computer-graphics/OpenGL_Deferred_Shading/README.md

 `glBindFramebuffer(GL_DRAW_FRAMEBUFFER, defaultFramebufferObject);`

 ### Second pass
 Lighting pass.
 I am using one shader which computes a directional (sun) light and light bulbs.
+In the shader, I initialize a zero-vector to represent (dark) color, and then accumulate the light as I go.
+I first compute the directional sunlight color, and then loop over all the lights (supplied by uniform arrays) and add that light to the color accumulation vector.
 The shader is called `vertshader_light.glsl` and `fragshader_light.glsl`.

 We supply the light shader with 3 vertices without attributes and use this to render a quad.
 The vertex shader supplies the fragment coordinates to the fragment shader.
 In the fragment shader, we can then grab the data from the gBuffers, which have been filled in the first pass.